vishaljain85/WeatherAppDemo/README.md

 Quick Start
 -----------

-1. Replace the Auth0 & OpenWeatherMap credentials placeholder in application.yml file.
+1. Replace the Auth0 & OpenWeatherMap credentials placeholder in application.yml file at path src/main/java/resouces.

 2. Run the following `maven` command from the command line in the root directory of your project: